HolyBlackCat/cpp-tutorials/language/02_basics/09_if_else.md

 All C++ programs you've written so far were doing computations.

 Let's try something else.
-Let's say you want to write a program that, given person's age, prints whether they're legally allowed to buy alcohol or not.
+Let's say you want to write a program that, given person's age, checks if they're legally allowed to drink.
 How would you do that?

 ```cpp
 #include <iostream>